ziyunli/quartz/content/📚 books.md

 ## To Read

+> [!quote] Instead of a celebration of everything you know, an antilibrary is an ode to everything you want to explore.[^1]

 ### Fiction

 > [!info] I completely stopped reading fiction since I entered colleges, expect mystery fiction.
 But maybe I will pick others back up one day...